tdalberg/tdalberg.github.io/presentations.md

 **Tobias Dalberg** & Mikael Börjesson: "Structure and change in the field of mid-20th c. human scientists in Sweden".
 Paper presented at the session 'Patterns of institutionalization process in the social sciences in Europe', 41st Annual Meeting of the Social Science History Association, Chicago, November 17-20, 2016.

 **Tobias Dalberg**: "Structure and change in the field of mid-20th c. human scientists in Sweden".
-Paper presented at the session 'Elite Higher Education and Educational Strategies', Nordic Fields of Higher Education – Organisation, Expansion and Recruitment, Uppsala universitet, September 28-29, 2016.
+Paper presented at the session 'Elite Higher Education and Educational Strategies', Nordic Fields of Higher Education – Organisation, Expansion and Recruitment, Uppsala University, September 28-29, 2016.

 **Tobias Dalberg**: "Swedish mid-20th century human scientists.
 Their social origin, academic positions and relations to the fields of power".
 Invited presentation at the colloquium 'Habitus-Field Theory, its Methodology and Application for the Explanation of Inequalities', Otto-Friedrich-Universität Bamberg, June 14-15, 2016.

 Emil Bertilsson & **Tobias Dalberg**: "Changes in access to higher education in the Nordic countries 1985-2010 – a comparative perspective".
-Paper presented at the session 'Utbildningssociologi', Sociologidagarna 2016, Uppsala universitet, Mars 10-12, 2016.
+Paper presented at the session 'Utbildningssociologi', Sociologidagarna 2016, Uppsala University, Mars 10-12, 2016.

 Mikael Börjesson, **Tobias Dalberg** & Emil Bertilsson: "Det svenska högskolefältet.
 Struktur och förändringar, 1977 till 2009".
-Paper presented at the session 'Utbildningssociologi', Sociologidagarna 2016, Uppsala universitet, Mars 10-12, 2016.
+Paper presented at the session 'Utbildningssociologi', Sociologidagarna 2016, Uppsala University, Mars 10-12, 2016.

 ## 2015